Spooghetti420/advent-of-code-2022/README.md

 # Advent of Code 2022 Solutions
 Here are my solutions to the [Avent of Code 2022](https://adventofcode.com/2022) puzzles.
-So far we're a week in, and the puzzles are lovely fun and leisurely to boot :) What remains to see is just how fun they're gonna get!
+So far we're a good 9 days in, and the puzzles are lovely fun and leisurely to boot :) What remains to see is just how fun they're still gonna get!
 Please don't look at the solutions to any problems you haven't already solved, if only because it would ruin your own fun of solving them.
 But of course, if you want to use these if you get stuck, please feel welcome! :)